Past Presidents Letters

 S. Marshall Martin

-Marshall holds a Juris Doctorate from the University of Illinois, a CPA certificate, and dual undergraduate degrees in finance and international business from Florida International University (“FIU”).
-Marshall is adjunct professor at the FIU Law School teaching banking and finance law/regulation.
-He has served on the advisory board for the Florida International Bankers Association’s AML Compliance conference, the task force for the ACAMS AML & Financial Crime Conference, and was Co-Chair of ACAMS South Florida Chapter.
-Marshall currently serves on FIU President’s Counsel, the Florida Banker’s Association’s Government Relations Committee, South Florida Banking Institute’s Board of Directors, the United Way’s Legal Cabinet, and is a frequent speaker both domestically and internationally.
+Marshall holds a Juris Doctorate from the University of Illinois, a CPA certificate, and dual undergraduate degrees in finance and international business from Florida International University (FIU).
+He is an adjunct professor at the FIU Law School, where he teaches banking and finance law/regulation.
+He has served on the advisory board for the Florida International Bankers Association’s AML Compliance Conference, the task force for the ACAMS AML & Financial Crime Conference, and was co-chair of ACAMS South Florida Chapter.
+Marshall is a past president of the South Florida Banking Institute and is a member of its Board of Directors.
+He also serves on the FIU President’s Counsel, the Florida Banker’s Association (“FBA”) appointed Marshall to serve on Citizens Property Insurance Corporations’ Market Accountability Advisory Committee, he served for years on the FBA’s Government Relations Committee, and during his time with Amerant served on the United Way Miami’s Board of Directors (where he is a Tocqueville Society Member).
+He is a frequent speaker domestically and internationally on issues related to anti-money laundering and banking/financial law and regulation.

 South Florida Banking Institute Past Presidents